Water Research in the US West

 View Project

 Climate change is forcing the Colorado River to meet a growing water demand with a shrinking water supply.
-AGCI and partners are mapping existing gaps and hubs in hydrologic research to identify opportunities for more effective collaboration on water research and management at the headwaters of the Colorado River.
+AGCI and partners are mapping existing hubs and gaps in hydrologic research to identify opportunities for more effective collaboration on water research and management for the mountain headwaters of the Colorado River.

 View Project